fac21/MariyaPeychinova-timer/README.md

 9. Next job - to take care of the workingTime and set it to start from 25 again on clicking the startButton after 'CANCEL'.
 WOW, that was exciting!

 10. It's time for the break!
 Ding-Dong!
 The sound works finally!

 11. Set 5 min breakTime!
 Nearly there!
+Need to fix the breakTime and to stop the sound.
+It's not so easy!

+The break timer sims to be running too fast.
+Hm

+Ok.
+BreakTime taken care of.
+I think.

+No luck withthe sound, though.